adjust/ios_sdk/README.md

 * `AdjustSdkStatic.framework.zip`
 * `AdjustSdkDynamic.framework.zip`

+Since iOS 8 Apple has introduced dynamic frameworks (also known as embedded frameworks), so if your app is targeting iOS 8 or higher, you can use the adjust SDK dynamic framework.
-You can choose which framework you want to use, static or dynamic one, add it to your project and continue with [step 3](#step3).
+Choose which framework you want to use, static or dynamic one, add it to your project and continue with [step 3](#step3).